-What is a transfeminist A.I.?
+What is a transfeminist AI?
 What does it mean to develop a feminist algorithm?

-We believe that transfeminist values can be embedded in A.I. systems, just as currently values such as profit, addiction, consumerism, racism are embedded in several algorithms that pertain to our lives today.
+We believe that transfeminist values can be embedded in AI systems, just as values such as profit, addiction, consumerism and racism are currently embedded in several algorithms that pertain to our lives today.
 To push this feminist approach into practice, we at Coding Rights, in partnership with our dear and brilliant scholar and design activist Sasha Costanza-Chock, have been experimenting with a card game collaboratively developed to design tools in speculative futures: the "Oracle for transfeminist Technologies".
 Through a series of workshops, we have been collectively brainstorming what kind of transfeminist values shall inspire and help us envision speculative transfeminist futures.

 Indeed, tangible present proposals of changes emerged once we were imagining the future in the workshops.
-Over time, values such as agency, accountability, autonomy, social justice, nonbinary, cooperation, decentralization, consent, diversity, decoloniality, empathy, security, among others, have emerged in the workshops brainstormings and were progressively transformed into value cards of the Oracle:
+Over time, values such as agency, accountability, autonomy, social justice, non-binarism, cooperation, decentralisation, consent, diversity, decoloniality, empathy, security, among others have emerged in the workshop brainstormings and were progressively transformed into value cards of the Oracle.